jsayol/dart-tmdb/README.md

 ```

 **IMPORTANT: You should only use the `login` method once for each user because the API will generate a new session ID every time you do so.
-Once you have obtained it you should save it somewhere safe and feed it to the library whenever you need to (which is usually right after calling `new new TMDBApi`).**
+Once you have obtained it you should save it somewhere safe and feed it to the library whenever you need to (which is usually right after calling `new TMDBApi()`).**

 ## Futures vs async/await

 The easiest way to call the API methods is using the [async/await ][async] syntax provided by Dart, like on the examples above.

-To use it you just need to add the `async` modifier to the function that will be calling the asynchronous methods from this library, and then prefix the actual call with `await`.
+To use it you just need to add the `async` modifier to the function that will be calling the asynchronous methods from this library.
+Then, prefix the actual call with `await`.
 ```dart
 printMovieInfo(id) async {
   var info = await tmdb.movies.getInfo(id);